VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 You can perform Admin tasks, while the Server is running,

-Eg. You may want to associate multiple streams into a stream. for eg.
+Eg. You may want to associate multiple streams into a stream.

 You can do so by calling the **associate** endpoint.